 Now that you know what the roasts are, how about learning some brewing methods?

 Green coffee beans

-Green coffee beans are coffee beans that are in a raw state, or unroasted.
+Green coffee beans are coffee beans that are in a raw state or unroasted.
 They have a much different texture and look than roasted beans.
 Roasting is the process of heating coffee beans to a very high temperature which turns them from green to brown in color.
 It also changes the flavor and smell of the green coffee bean.
-When you brew coffee, you are extracting the flavors and oils from the roasted beans to create your beverage.
+When you brew coffee, you extract the flavors and oils from the roasted beans to create your beverage.

 Why don’t we just drink unroasted coffee beans?

-Unroasted coffee beans have a very hard exterior and do not taste good at all.
+Unroasted coffee beans have a very hard exterior and do not taste good.
 They don’t taste much like coffee and can even be considered bitter or chalky tasting.

 How hard is it to roast your own beans?

-Roasting coffee beans is easy enough to try, however, it takes years of practice to become skilled at.
-Since the beans can be a bit finicky about temperature, just a matter of seconds can make the difference between a good and bad batch.
+Roasting coffee beans is easy enough to try.
+However, it takes years of practice to become skilled.
+Since the beans can be a bit finicky about temperature, a matter of seconds can make the difference between a good and bad batch.

 Still, many people find roasting their own beans to be very satisfying.
-By roasting your own coffee, you gain complete control of the turnout.
-You can even save some money doing it since raw coffee beans cost less than roasted beans.
+By roasting your coffee, you gain complete control of the turnout.
+You can save money since raw coffee beans cost less than roasted beans.

 Coffee Roasts Chart